swapn7038/Javascript-mastery/readme.md

 Js is single-threaded, non-blocking, asynchronous, concurrent programming language with lots of flexibility.

 Single threaded is associated with synchronous programming.
 How can js be single threaded and asynchronous as same time.

 We use both is js dailt.

 https://www.freecodecamp.org/news/synchronous-vs-asynchronous-in-javascript/

+--- 25-01-23
+(Todays topic -> Ajax and cookies)